John-sCC/jcc_frontend/navigation/login_test.md

             })
             .then(response => {
                 if (!response.ok) {
                     throw new Error(`HTTP error!
 Status: ${response.status}`);
                 }
-                return response.json(); // Assuming the response is in JSON format })
+                // No need to parse response body since it's setting a cookie in the headers
+                // Handle the cookie in the headers instead const tokenCookie = response.headers.get('Set-Cookie');
+                // Handle the cookie as needed
+                console.log('Token cookie:', tokenCookie);
+                // Optionally, you can return any relevant data from the backend return response.json();
+            })
             .then(data => {
-                // Handle the authentication success
-                console.log('Authentication successful:', data);
+                // Optionally handle any JSON response from the backend console.log('Additional data from backend:', data);
-                // Now you can use the data as needed
+                // Handle any further logic as needed })
-                // For example, redirect to a new page or update the UI })
             .catch(error => {
-                // Handle errors, such as authentication failure console.error('Authentication error:', error.message);
+                // Handle errors, such as authentication failure console.log('Authentication error:', error.message);
                 // Display an error message to the user or handle the error in some way });
         }